Equivariant Hodge polynomials of heavy/light moduli spaces: Introduction

 If $X$ is a $d$-dimensional complex variety with an action of $S_m \times S_n$, its complex cohomology groups are $(S_m \times S_n)$-representations in the category of mixed Hodge structures.
 The $(S_m \times S_n)$-equivariant Hodge--Deligne polynomial of $X$ is given by the formula

-where $\Lambda^{(2)} = \Lambda \otimes \Lambda$ is the ring of bisymmetric functions, and $\ch_{m, n}(V) \in \Lambda^{(2)}$ is the Frobenius characteristic of an $(S_m \times S_n)$-representation $V$.
+where $\Lambda^{(2)} = \Lambda \otimes \Lambda$ is the ring of bisymmetric functions, $\ch_{m, n}(V) \in \Lambda^{(2)}$ is the Frobenius characteristic of an $(S_m \times S_n)$-representation $V$, while $W$ and $F$ denote the weight and Hodge filtrations on the compactly supported cohomology of a complex algebraic variety, respectively.
 The Hodge--Deligne polynomial has also been referred to as the $E$-polynomial and the mixed Hodge polynomial in the literature.
 If $X$ is proper, and the mixed Hodge structure on each cohomology group is pure, as is the case for the coarse moduli space of $\Mbar_{g, m|n}$, the Hodge--Deligne polynomial specializes to the usual Hodge polynomial

 For more details on mixed Hodge structures, see \cite{PetersSteenbrink} or \cite{MotivicIntegration}.

 We assemble all of the equivariant Hodge--Deligne polynomials for heavy/light Hassett spaces with fixed genus into series with coefficients in $\Lambda^{(2)}$: